 Misuse of prescription opioids by teens is one of the concerns found in The National Youth Risk Behavior Survey (YRBS), which is conducted every two years by the Centers for Disease Control and Prevention (CDC).
 The findings are used to improve adolescent health and understand the factors that contribute to the leading causes of illness and death among young people.

 If you don’t have a forthcoming teen like Rossomme—and even if you do—the YRBS can help parents know what to keep an eye on in their teenagers and among their teens’ peers.

 Adolescent health has improved overall, says Vincent Guilamo-Ramos, Ph.D., founder of the NYU Center for Latino Adolescent and Family Health, and coauthor of a number of parent fact sheets for the CDC based on research related to parenting and adolescent health.

 Guilamo-Ramos, as both an expert and a parent educator, is in a unique position to translate the YRBS statistics and numbers into information families can use.
-(See our sidebars for key findings and for parent tips.)
+(See below for key findings and for parent tips.)

 Guilamo-Ramos also cautions parents that the YRBS shows that some kids are at additional risk for unhealthy outcomes.
 “Within the overall youth population, sexual minority youth—those who identify as gay, lesbian, or bisexual or who have sexual contact with persons of the same or both sexes—are particularly vulnerable to disproportionate rates of bullying, depression, drug and alcohol use, and violence.”